Sets pay for anti-drug coordinator, OKs cell-tower FOIL requests

 The board also agreed to supply Gaudioso with “all non-privileged emails and correspondence” pertaining to Homeland Towers, “without delay.”
 But it denied the request for materials relating to its parting of ways with the radio-frequency consultant, claiming “no such documents are in the town’s possession or control.”

 Shea described the FOIL requests and appeal as “a shot across the bow” by Homeland Towers, whose representatives have clashed with ZBA and Conservation Board members and citizens.
 “To our knowledge,” Shea said, town officials have “given them everything we could.”Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.